 All of that aside – I have transformed the house into a piece of Eddie art with a great workshop in the backyard and a great garden with my hot tub.

 The inside is one big mancave with the main rooms and three rooms full of drums.
 I remodeled the Jack and Jill bathroom into a separate 1/2 bath off the hall and a master bath for the bedroom.
-I built a very detailed vanity for the 1/2 bath and rebuilt the vanity in the master bath with a custom medicine cabinet.
+I built a very detailed vanity for the 1/2 bath and rebuilt the vanity in the master bath with a custom medicine cabinet. in 2022 I finished the room between the dining and living room adding paneling and a small shelf out of Cherry and Walnut.
+I also replaced all the kitchen doors with a combination of Hickory, Cherry, Bubinga, and Padauk.

 When I bought the house some weird earthworks had been done in the back that essentially created a lake when it rained hard.
 I first built a deck for the hot tub then added a paver patio.
 I eventually brought a dump truck of fill and leveled out the back.
 I started a garden area and have developed that into a very nice space with a fountain and statuary.